CENG501-Projects/CENG501-Fall2024/AgusBotasun/Readme.md

 # 1. Introduction

 The paper subject to our implementation, published at NeurIPS 2023, introduces Reset Deep Ensemble Agents (RDE) [[1]], a framework that combines ensemble learning with periodic parameter resets to simultaneously mitigate primacy bias, and the performance collapse issues associated with parameter resetting.
-This repository aims to reproduce the key findings of the paper, focusing on its proposed method's performance improvements in sample efficiency, safety, and stability.
+This repository aims to reproduce the paper's key findings, focusing on the proposed method's performance improvements in sample efficiency, safety, and stability.

 ## 1.1.
-Paper summary
+Paper Summary

 Deep reinforcement learning (RL) combines neural networks and reinforcement learning to solve complex tasks.
-However, a key challenge in deep RL is *primacy bias*, a phenomenon where deep neural networks (DNNs) overfit to early experiences, which tend to be replayed more than newer experiences, due to design of replay buffers built into them.
+However, a key challenge in deep RL is *primacy bias*, a phenomenon where deep neural networks (DNNs) overfit to early experiences, which tend to be replayed more than newer experiences, due to the design of replay buffers built into them.
 This bias impairs the learning process, particularly at higher replay ratios, leading to suboptimal performance and a decline in sample efficiency.
 Additionally, methods that mitigate primacy bias, such as *parameter resets*, can cause performance collapses immediately following resets, undermining their applicability in safe RL environments.

 ### Key Contributions
 The paper introduces a novel approach to deep RL that: